SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

-To better understand the cause of the war, we must first understand the geopolitical situation it took place in; the time before was broke out was fraught with large alliances and growing tensions.
+To better understand the cause of the war, we must first understand the geopolitical situation at the time; the time before was broke out was fraught with large alliances and growing tensions.